cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 mysql> grant all privileges on opacdb.* to 'opacuser'@'localhost';
 ```

+> Notes on the `create database` command:
 > The term `collate` refers to the rules used to compare and sort strings of text.
 > The character set is set to `utf8mb4`, which supports the full range of Unicode (e.g., includes emojis, and more).
 > The `0900` refers to Unicode 9.0.
 > The `ai` refers to accent insenitive, which means that characters like `é` and `e` are treated the same for searching and sorting.
-> The `ci` refers to case insentivie, which means that a search for "Shakespeare` also finds `shakespeare`.
+> The `ci` refers to case insentivie, which means that a search for `Shakespeare` also finds `shakespeare`.

 Other than granting **all privileges**, we could limit the user to specific privileges, including: